miracle-a-osigwe/spam/README.md

 "Instructions"

-There are two important files in this repo
+Important files in this repo
-1. The spam notebook used for the training of the model
-2. The app file used to deploy the code on heroku.
+1. The app file used to deploy the code on heroku.

 To interact with the API, use the documentation in the doc folder